eoas-ubc/eoas-ubc.github.io/docs/execsum.md

 <BR>

 Items produced for each course are summarized here by project goals.
+Numbered goals in columns are the same as those at the top of this page.
 See more notes about this table below.

 ```{image} images/outcomes-goals-courses.png
 :alt: ocese outcomes by type